Hindu art: Hindu art under the Kushans (2nd-3rd century CE)

-Hindu art started to develop fully from the 1st to the 2nd century CE, and there are only very few examples of artistic representation before that time.
-Hindu art found its first inspiration in the Buddhist art of Mathura.
-The three Vedic gods Indra, Brahma and Surya were actually first depicted in Buddhist sculpture, as attendants in scenes commemorating the life of the Buddha, such as his Birth, his Descent from the Trāyastriṃśa Heaven, or his retreat in the Indrasala Cave.
+What we call "Hindu art" started to develop fully from the 1st to the 2nd century CE, and there are only very few examples of artistic representation before that time.
+Hindu art was inspired by the earlier Buddhist art of Mathura.
+The three Vedic gods Indra, Brahma and Surya were first depicted in Buddhist sculpture as attendants in scenes commemorating the life of the Buddha, such as his birth, his descent from the Trāyastriṃśa Heaven, or his retreat in the Indrasala Cave.
 During the time of the Kushans, Hindu art progressively incorporated a profusion of original Hindu stylistic and symbolic elements, in contrast with the general balance and simplicity of Buddhist art.
 The differences appear in iconography rather than in style.
 It is generally considered that it is in Mathura, during the time of the Kushans, that the Brahmanical deities were given their standard form:

-Some sculptures during this period suggest that the concept of the avatars was starting to emerge, as images of "Chatur-vyuha" (the four emanations of Vishnu) are appearing.
-The famous "Caturvyūha Viṣṇu" statue in Mathura Museum is an attempt to show in one composition Vāsudeva (avatar of Vishnu) together with the other members of the Vrishni clan of the Pancharatra system: Samkarsana, Pradyumna and Aniruddha, with Samba missing, Vāsudeva being the central deity from whom the others emanate.
+Some sculptures during this period suggest that the concept of the avatar was starting to emerge, as images of "Chatur-vyuha" (the four emanations of Vishnu) are appearing.
+The famous "Caturvyūha Viṣṇu" statue in Mathura Museum is an attempt to show in one composition Vāsudeva (as an avatar of Vishnu) together with the other members of the Vrishni clan of the Pancharatra system: Samkarsana, Pradyumna and Aniruddha, with Samba missing, Vāsudeva being the central deity from whom the others emanate.
 The back of the relief is carved with the branches of a Kadamba tree, symbolically showing the relationship being the different deities.
 The depiction of Vishnu was stylistically derived from the type of the ornate Bodhisattvas, with rich jewelry and ornate headdress.

 Hindu art under the Guptas (4th-6th century CE)

-The first known creation of the Guptas relate to Hindu art at Mathura is an inscribed pillar recording the installation of two Shiva Lingas in 380 CE under Chandragupta II, Samudragupta's successor.
+The first known creation of the Guptas related to Hindu art at Mathura is an inscribed pillar recording the installation of two Shiva Lingas in 380 CE under Chandragupta II, Samudragupta's successor.